hiveway/docs/Running/DevelopmentGuide.md

 Development guide
 =================

 **Don't use Docker to do development**.
-It's a quick way to get EtherHive running in production, it's **really really inconvenient for development**.
+It's a quick way to get Hiveway running in production, it's **really really inconvenient for development**.
 Normally in Rails development environment you get hot reloading of backend code and on-the-fly compilation of assets like JS and CSS, but you lose those benefits by compiling a Docker image.
-If you want to contribute to EtherHive, it is worth it to simply set up a proper development environment.
+If you want to contribute to Hiveway, it is worth it to simply set up a proper development environment.

 ## Linux